caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 1. To invite knowledgeable and professional architects from all around the world to take part in the  reconstruction works in Nepal (incl.
 China Tibet) after the earthquakes.
-2. To gain post-disaster reconstruction experience and establish a open platform among architects for future relevant projects.
+2. To gain post-disaster reconstruction experience and establish an open platform among architects for future relevant projects.
 3. To encourage professional exchange platforms for the public and the future architects.

 ## 奖金及规则/Prizes & Rules